dependabot/dependabot-core/README.md

 ## Other Dependabot resources

-In addition to this library, you may be interested in the [dependabot-script][dependabot-script] repo, which provides a collection of scripts that use this library to update dependencies on GitHub Enterprise, GitLab or Azure DevOps
+In addition to this library, you may be interested in the [dependabot-script][dependabot-script] repo, which provides a collection of scripts that use this library to update dependencies on GitHub Enterprise, GitLab, BitBucket or Azure DevOps.

 ## Cloning the repository
 Clone the repository with Git using: